broozar/installDesktopFreeBSD/README.md

 ```
 4. Follow the instructions on screen.
 If you made a mistake, use CTRL+C to abort, then simply run the script again.

+## Advanced options
+You can launch the script with additional parmeters:

+-x skips the Xorg installation
+-u skips freebsd-update

 ## Known issues
 GNOME seems to work (and look) best - recommended desktop
 KDE untested, because KDE4 is so old now